MegretMendez/PlayerMovementEx05/README.md

 #PlayerMovementEx05
-Using Unity's Input System we will add additional basic movements do 3D characters, such as Jump, Double Jump and FastMovement
+Using Unity's Input System we will add additional basic movements to 3D characters, such as Jump, Double Jump and FastMovement

 Part 1A.
 Download Input System